-To-date, the majority of FIDReC's complaints have been resolved by mediation.
+The majority of FIDReC's complaints have been resolved by mediation.

 As an independent party and drawing upon its extensive experience and expertise in the resolution of financial disputes, FIDReC is in a highly unique and advantageous position to bring both parties to the negotiating table to discuss their concerns and expectations in an open and objective manner.